-One of the responsibilities of the Department of Home Affairs is to appoint a Surveillance Commissioner, and Mr Brendan O'Friel (pictured right) was appointed the Isle of Man's first Surveillance Commissioner in December 2006.
-In July 2015 he was re-appointed for a fourth term of office that expires in August 2018.
+One of the responsibilities of the Department of Home Affairs is to appoint a Surveillance Commissioner, and Mr Brendan O'Friel was appointed the Isle of Man's first Surveillance Commissioner in December 2006.
+He has been subsequently reappointed and his current term of office expires in August 2020.

 The commissioner is required to produce a report to the Department as soon as practicable after the end of each year and recent reports can be found on the right of this page.
 The Department is then required to lay the report before Tynwald including a statement if any matters have been excluded from the report because it would be prejudicial to national security or to the prevention or detection of crime.

 The commissioner is responsible for keeping under review the exercise and performance of persons who have powers or duties conferred upon them by the Regulation of Surveillance Etc Act 2006.
 It is not the responsibility of the commissioner to keep under review the department’s actions in relation to amending or revoking any public document under the Act or any of the actions or powers of the Deemster or the Tribunal under the Act.